 Every lender will have its own approval process for funding a personal loan.
 Some lenders can deposit your funds as soon as the next business day or even the same day.
-Typically, it will take a couple of days for a loan application to receive approval and for funds to show up in your bank account.
+It can take a couple of days for a loan application to receive approval and then for the funds to show up in your bank account.

 Will a personal loan impact my credit score?

 A personal loan can affect your credit score.
 Depending on the lender and the application process, your credit report may be pulled for a hard credit inquiry or soft credit inquiry.
 A hard credit inquiry can lower your credit score.
 A soft inquiry doesn’t impact your score.

 A loan can show up on your credit report, depending on the type of personal loan and the lender.
 The lender can report positive and negative repayment history to one or all three major credit bureaus (Experian, Equifax, and TransUnion).
 Borrowers can build their credit history if the lender reports on-time loan repayments.
 Missing a loan payment can hurt your credit score.
 The loan will diversify your credit mix, which also impacts your credit history.

 Personal loans commonly come from banks, credit unions, and online lenders.